sdmohapatra7/learn_react_native/README.md

 --------------------
-1- npm run reset-project to clear default project setup 2 - to start npx expo using expo app download from playstore & another way using stimulator like android studio as well as for mac
+1- npm run reset-project to clear default project setup 2 - to start npx expo start using expo app download from playstore & another way using stimulator like android studio as well as for mac
 3 -